-Snowball sampling or chain-referral sampling is defined as a non-probability sampling technique in which the samples have traits that are rare to find.
+Snowball sampling or chain-referral sampling is defined as a non-probability sampling technique in which the samples have rare traits.
 This is a sampling technique, in which existing subjects provide referrals to recruit samples required for a research study.

 For example, if you are studying the level of customer satisfaction among the members of an elite country club, you will find it extremely difficult to collect primary data sources unless a member of the club agrees to have a direct conversation with you and provides the contact details of the other members of the club.

 This sampling method involves a primary data source nominating other potential data sources that will be able to participate in the research studies.
 Snowball sampling method is purely based on referrals and that is how a researcher is able to generate a sample.
 Therefore this method is also called the chain-referral sampling method.

 Snowball sampling is a popular business study method.
 The snowball sampling method is extensively used where a population is unknown and rare and it is tough to choose subjects to assemble them as samples for research.

 This sampling technique can go on and on, just like a snowball increasing in size (in this case the sample size) till the time a researcher has enough data to analyze, to draw conclusive results that can help an organization make informed decisions.

 Learn more: Non-Probability Sampling for Social Research